NYU-CSE-Software-Engineering/cs-uy-4513-f25-team2/docs/session_slot.md

-# Feature: Tutor posts availability slots
+# Feature: Tutor posts sessions

 ## User Story (Connextra)
 As a **Tutor**
-So that **I can have learners sign up for one-on-one sessions** I want to **post availability slots**
+So that **I can have learners sign up for one-on-one sessions** I want to **post sessions**

 ## Acceptance Criteria (SMART)
 1. **Happy path:** I post my availability to the Tutor Catalog along with times, capacity, and subject, and learners can book from there.
 I will see a message indicating success and the slot post.
-2. **Unknown information:** If I do not fully fill out all the information for the availability slot, creation is rejected with a “Missing information” message
+2. **Unknown information:** If I do not fully fill out all the information for the session, creation is rejected with a “Missing information” message
 3. **Overlapping slots:** If the slot is full, booking is rejected with a clear “slot full” message.
 4. **Delete slots:** If I press the "delete" button inside the slot post, it will fully delete the slot.
 I will see a message indicating success.